jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/workspaces/rgb/lecture_notes.md

 The lambda calculus is a powerful tool for representing computation, but it does not explicitly model concurrency.
 This is because the lambda calculus is a purely functional language, and functions in functional languages are typically assumed to be executed sequentially.

-In the 1970s, Robin Milner introduced the pi-calculus as a formal system for modeling concurrent computation.
-The pi-calculus is based on the idea of processes as communicating agents.
-Processes can send and receive messages, and they can synchronize their actions with each other.

-The pi-calculus is a very general model of concurrency, and it has been used to model a wide variety of concurrent systems, including distributed systems, operating systems, and programming languages.

-In the 2000s, Lucius Gregory Meredith and colleagues at Microsoft introduced Rholang as a new process calculus for modeling concurrent systems.
-Rholang is based on the idea of processes, which are concurrent entities that can send and receive messages and perform computations.

-Rholang differs from the pi-calculus in a number of ways.
-First, Rholang processes are explicitly typed, while pi-calculus processes are not.
-Second, Rholang processes can have mutable state, while pi-calculus processes cannot.
-Third, Rholang processes can communicate with each other using asynchronous messages, while pi-calculus processes can only communicate using synchronous messages.

 Coding Examples in TypeScript with Anonymous Functions

 ### TypeScript with Anonmyous Functions